PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 Person 3: [[Its Kismet|Kismet]]

-- Will find a way to convince the
+- Will find a way to convince the PCs to have their fates read.
+- Appears as small graying half-elf woman, acts a bit crazy.

 Person 4: Oak Dryfire